Reviewed Mar 2026 | PubMed sources

 CPreclinical

 AOD-9604 is a modified fragment of human growth hormone (amino acids 176-191) originally developed for obesity treatment.
-It received GRAS status from the FDA for use in food products.
+It has been explored as a lipolytic agent in research but has not received FDA approval or GRAS status for any use.

 Weight LossNot Approved